hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/creating_sawtooth_network.rst

           "link": "http://rest-api:8008/peers"
         }

 #.
-You can also use Sawtooth commands to show peer information.
+(Optional) You can also run Sawtooth commands on a validator node to show
+   the other nodes on the network, called `peers`.

-   * Use ``sawtooth peer list`` to list the peers of a particular node.
-For more information, run ``sawtooth peer list --help``.
+   * Use ``sawtooth peer list`` to show the peers of a particular node.

    * Use ``sawnet peers list`` to display a complete graph of peers on the network.
-For more information, run ``sawnet peers list --help``.

 #.
-Submit a transaction on the first validator node.
-This example sets a key
+Submit a transaction to the REST API on the first validator node.
+This
-   named ``MyKey`` to the value 999.
+   example sets a key named ``MyKey`` to the value 999.

-   * Docker:
+   * Docker: Use the shell container to run the following command.

         .. code-block:: console

            # intkey set --url http://sawtooth-rest-api-default-0:8008 MyKey 999

-   * Ubuntu:
+   * Ubuntu: Run the following command in a terminal window on the first validator node.

         .. code-block:: console

            $ intkey set MyKey 999

-     If the REST API does not use the default URL and port, you must use the ``--url`` option to provide the actual value for your network.

 #.
-On the second validator node, watch for this transaction to appear on the
+Watch for this transaction to appear on the second validator node.
+The
-   blockchain.
-Run the following command:
+   following command requests the value of ``MyKey`` from the REST API on the second validator node.

-   * Docker:
+   * Docker: Use the shell container to run the following command.

         .. code-block:: console

            # intkey show --url http://sawtooth-rest-api-default-1:8008 MyKey
            MyKey: 999

-   * Ubuntu:
+   * Ubuntu: Open a terminal window on the second validator node to run the following command.

         .. code-block:: console

            $ intkey show MyKey
            MyKey: 999

-     If necessary, use the ``--url`` option to specify the REST API, as in the previous command on the first node.

 ..
 Licensed under Creative Commons Attribution 4.0 International License